joyent/conch-api/docs/modules/Conch::Plugin::JsonValidator.md

 ## DESCRIPTION

-Conch::Plugin::JsonValidator provides a mechanism to validate request and response payloads from an API endpoint against a JSON Schema.
+Provides a mechanism to validate request and response payloads from an API endpoint against a JSON Schema.

+## METHODS

+### register

+Sets up the helpers.

 ## HELPERS